A Drug Against War: Song

 The song includes several militaristic samples.
 The primary one, in which someone calls for the bombing of enemy troops, comes from a live news broadcast about the Gulf War that Konietzko taped.

 The lyrics mix social criticism with regular reference to war, and the instruments simulate the sounds of missiles and gunfire.
 Eventually, the martial symbolism becomes so overt and over-the-top that academic S. Alexander Reed identifies this as a sign that it is meant satirically.
 Reed compares these militaristic themes to the "war on drugs", which is ironically referenced in the song's title and turned into an anti-war motto.
 According to Reed, the song's ironic use of militarism marks it as yet another social ill to be criticized.

+Music video

+An animated music video was made for "A Drug Against War" directed by Aidan Hughes, an English artist who frequently collaborated with the band on their artwork and videos.

+The visual style (in an animated comic book format, with KMFDM's cover albums and singles) is dark, satirical, and with a detailed cyberpunk/industrial imagery.
+The video itself features dystopian themes and intricate animation that matches the song's aggressive industrial sound.

 Critical reception

 Andy Hinds, in the 2002 book All Music Guide to Rock, called the song KMFDM's most over the top moment to date.
 Ten years after its release, Brad Filicky of CMJ New Music Report said "A Drug Against War" was one of the most potent speed metal songs ever.
 Joshua Landau of Allmusic said that while the song was "one of the best introductions to KMFDM's antagonistic guitars and viewpoints", the four track single was "only of interest to serious fans".

 "A Drug Against War" was ranked No. 47 on COMA Music Magazines 101 Greatest Industrial Songs of All Time.